-Client Access was introduced back in the hazy 1990s on the old AS400 for DOS Computers, it was marginly revamped for the launch of the iSeries some years later.
-Premillenium saw Client Access being focussed more on Windows computers and now a decade later, it’s finally being totally rewritten for the modern world of IBM i systems and connecting from any platform you like — “Yes” its all written in JAVA so we will finally have a mobile solution to connecting to our IBM i Server from anywhere at anytime.
+Client Access was introduced back in the hazy 1990s on the old AS400 for DOS Computers, it was marginally revamped for the launch of the iSeries some years later.
+Premillenium saw Client Access being focussed more on Windows computers and now a decade later, it’s finally being totally rewritten for the modern world of IBM i systems and connecting from any platform you like — “Yes” its all written in JAVA so we will finally have a mobile solution to connecting to our IBM i Server from anywhere at any time.

 I’ve been running the technology preview for the last 6 months and overall am very impressed.

 It’s pretty solid and the main 5250 green-screen emulator is a big improvement over the old green screen emulator.